 In New Jersey, the statute of limitations for most personal injury cases is two years from the date of the injury.
 However, the statute of limitations may be more or less depending on the specific harm that you have suffered, so you should consult a New Jersey personal injury lawyer who can advise you on the exact statute of limitations applicable to your case.

 How Long Will My Case Take?

-Contacting an attorney right away also gives you the opportunity to provide as many facts as possible about the accident while they are still fresh in your memory.
+Contacting a personal injury lawyer is crucial in the aftermath of an accident resulting in severe or life-changing injuries.
+You can seek damages immediately by starting the process as soon as possible.
+It also allows you to provide as many facts as possible about the accident while they are still fresh in your memory.

-The personal injury attorneys at Kreizer Law have years of experience fighting for their clients in personal injury cases in both New Jersey and New York.
-If you or a loved one has been injured or suffered through a life-changing accident, contact us today toll-free at (833) 4KreizerLaw that’s, (833) 457-3493.
+The personal injury attorneys at Kreizer Law have years of experience fighting for various clients in personal injury cases in both New Jersey and New York.
+If you or a loved one has been injured or suffered through a life-changing accident, contact us today for a free consultation.